The Cable Company: 1901: A second factory

-In 1901, the company built a second factory.
-Located about 43 miles west of downtown Chicago in the city of Saint Charles, Illinois, the factory would be expanded in 1904 and 1909, to 5.7 acres of workspace on 11 acres of land.
-Lumber yards stored up to 11 million board-feet of wood.
+In 1901, the company built a second factory about 43 miles west of downtown Chicago in the city of Saint Charles, Illinois.
 The complex, at 410 South 1st Street, had its own electric plant, and its location near the Fox River and the Chicago and North Western Railroad allowed it access to materials and components from around the world.
 "The Cable factory gave St. Charles an international flavor.
 Ivory for piano keys came from India and Africa.
 Wool for the hammers came from Australia.
 Rich wood veneers were imported from Mexico, South America and the gold coast of Africa.
-In return, Cable distributed its pianos all over the world and had dealers in Spain, Italy, British East Africa, Japan, Australia and other key foreign places."During the factory's heyday there were as many as 500 employees.
+In return, Cable distributed its pianos all over the world and had dealers in Spain, Italy, British East Africa, Japan, Australia and other key foreign places."The factory would be expanded in 1904 and 1909, to 5.7 acres of workspace on 11 acres of land.
+Lumber yards stored up to 11 million board-feet of wood.

+During the factory's heyday there were as many as 500 employees.
 Known for "its favorable working conditions," the factory offered employees the opportunity to "enjoy the company-sponsored brass band, choir, exercise classes, or play on the company baseball team."
 After World War I, many of them were women.
 The plant would ultimately produce 35 pianos a day—nearly 13,000 a year—and bring the company's annual production capacity to 16,000 pianos and 18,000 organs.